thoughtworksarts/thoughtworksarts.github.io/app/open-call/2019-democratization-ai-blockchain/index.markdown

 ---
 layout     : post-special
 title	   : "Open Call: The Democratization of Artificial Intelligence via Blockchain"
-description: Open Call for an AI & Blockchain Residency, hosted by ThoughtWorks Arts and Snark.art in San Francisco image      : /images/posts-special/open-call/2019-democratization-ai-blockchain/closing.jpg
+description: Open Call for an AI & Blockchain Residency, hosted by Thoughtworks Arts and Snark.art in San Francisco image      : /images/posts-special/open-call/2019-democratization-ai-blockchain/closing.jpg
 ---
 <p class="notice">Note: The deadline for this call has passed and submissions are no longer being accepted. <a href="/blog/max-razdow-ollie-razdow-jamie-zigelbaum-awarded-blockchain-residency/">Click here to learn more</a>.</p>